HnZGaming/Gaalsien/Instance/motd.md

 * Type `!blocklimit mylimit` to see your status.

 ## Auto Moderator
-We have a bot that monitors the server health and disables player grids that are consuming too much server resource.
+We have a bot that monitors the server health and disables player grids that are consuming excess server resource.
 You’ll receive a warning with an in-game pop-up screen before the bot is about to kick in.

 Type `!lag profile` to see your status.